What to do before leaving UCT

 - Personal data

-- Browse your computer’s hard drive, your personal F: drive and your department’s shared G: drive and find all personal data you have stored in these locations.
+- If you've used a UCT computer, browse the computer’s hard drive, your personal F: drive and your department’s shared G: drive and find all personal data you have stored in these locations.

 - Repeat the process for any cloud storage tied to your UCT account (e.g. OneDrive and Google Drive).